cmoesgaard/moesgaard.dev/content/posts/2023-01-16-self-hosting.md

 The `docker-compose.yml` file can often be used as-is but I've done the following:

 * All data persisted in [Docker volumes](https://docs.docker.com/storage/volumes/) rather than bind mounts.
 * Each service stack is in its own `docker-compose.yml` file.
 This helps ensure that a private network is created for each service, restricting access to your various databases.
+This also allows me to easily stop/start individual services.

 ### Traefik